gaowanliang/DownloadBot/README.md

 [![GitHub Fork](https://img.shields.io/github/forks/gaowanliang/DownloadBot.svg?style=flat-square&label=Fork&color=8e44ad)](https://github.com/gaowanliang/DownloadBot/network/members)

-(Currently) 🤖 A Telegram Bot that can control your Aria2 server, control server files and also upload to OneDrive / Google Drive.
+(Currently) 🤖 A distributed cross-platform Telegram Bot that can control your Aria2 server, control server files and also upload to OneDrive / Google Drive.

-## 【NOTE】
-Since the author I need to prepare for my graduate exams at the moment, the development progress will be appropriately stalled, but I think the idea of this program is very good, so I will keep developing.
-Questions or suggestions are very welcome, and although I can't focus on development on my end, I still log in to GitHub often to check out everyone's suggestions and pr.😀

 ## Project significance
 > The following is only a vision of what this program will look like when it is completed, the functions described so far are not fully implemented, please refer to the following [Functions realized](#functions-realized) for details of implementation